RathodAnsh/RathodAnsh/README.md

 ### 🙋‍♂️ About Me

-- 🎯 Fresher **Data & MIS Analyst** — turning raw data into decisions that move the needle
+- 🎯 Fresher **Data & MIS Analyst** - turning raw data into decisions that move the needle
-- 📊 Built **5 end-to-end projects** across Sales, Finance, Supply Chain, E-commerce & Credit Risk
+- 📊 Built **hands on projects** across Sales, Finance, Supply Chain & E-commerce
 - 💼 Actively looking for opportunities in **Mumbai · Bengaluru · Pune**
 - 📫 **anshrathod735@gmail.com**
-- ⚡ Every dataset has a story — I find the right chart to tell it
+- ⚡ Every data has a story - I find the right chart to tell it

 ---